lnalborczyk/neurogam/docs/reference/testing_through_time.md

   Logical; if `TRUE`, adds an AR(1) autocorrelation structure within participant via
   `autocor = brms::ar(time = "time", gr = "participant", p = 1, cov = FALSE)`.
-  Note that this is usually not necessary when using multilevel = "summary".

 - participant_clusters: